-Graduates of the Polysomnographic Technology program are exempt from the HESI assessment when enrolling in the Neurodiagnostic Technology program.
+\Graduates of the Polysomnographic Technology program are exempt from the HESI assessment when enrolling in the Neurodiagnostic Technology program.

-Applicants for all programs may attempt the Wonderlic a total of three times and, when required, the Health Education Systems, Inc. (HESI) A2 entrance assessment a total of two times.
+Applicants for all programs may attempt the Wonderlic a total of three times (only twice on the same day) and, when required, the Health Education Systems, Inc. (HESI) A entrance assessment a total of two times.
 If the minimum score is not met, the applicant must wait six (6) months before retesting.